🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 The Perfect Queensland Cheese Board

 A well-composed cheese board tells a story of texture, age, and milk type.
-For a tasting that covers all bases, include one cheese from each category.
+For a tasting that covers all bases, include one cheese from each category — moving through the board from lightest to most intense.

 🥛